-- Known hypersensitivity to fish or egg protein or to any of the active ingredients or excipients [see Warnings and Precautions (5.2)]. - Severe hemorrhagic disorders due to a potential effect on platelet aggregation. - Severe hyperlipidemia or severe disorders of lipid metabolism characterized by hypertriglyceridemia (serum triglyceride concentrations greater than 1,000 mg/dL) [see Warnings and Precautions (5.6)].
+- Known hypersensitivity to fish or egg protein or to any of the active ingredients or excipients [see Warnings and Precautions (5.2)]. - Severe hemorrhagic disorders due to a potential effect on platelet aggregation. - Severe disorders of lipid metabolism characterized by hypertriglyceridemia (serum triglyceride concentrations greater than 1,000 mg/dL) [see Warnings and Precautions (5.6)].

-Reference:
+Reference

 1. Omegaven Prescribing Information.
-In: Fresenius Kabi USA, LLC; 2020.
+In: Fresenius Kabi USA, LLC; 2023.